 - What are the benefits and risks of lung cancer screening?

 - What happens if something is detected on my screening exam?

-- What is the cost of a screening CT?
+- What is the cost of a LDCT for lung cancer screening?

 - Where can I find more information about lung cancer screening?

 What is lung cancer screening?

 Screening examinations are tests performed to find disease before symptoms begin.
 The goal of screening is to detect disease at its earliest and most treatable stage.
 In order to be widely accepted and recommended by medical practitioners, a screening program must meet a number of criteria, including reducing the number of deaths from the given disease.